-Its highly important to have a strong understanding of how to grout tiles before starting out on your tiling project.
+Before you start your tiling project, it’s vital you have a strong understanding of how to grout tiles before you even pick up your trowel.
 After all, the most expensive, pristine and unique tiles can be ruined when they’re grouted in an improper fashion.

 Grouting Tiles: The Basics

 When it comes to understanding how to grout tiles, grouting tiles is the same no matter what type of tile you’re using and whether you are deciphering how to tile a wall or a floor.

 You can buy grout that arrives in powder form and mix it with water yourself or you may want to buy grout thats pre-mixed and immediately ready to use.
 Whatever type of grout you choose, be sure you have got enough grout to complete the job.